open-power-ref-design/cluster-genesis/docs/Running-paie.rst

 Preparation of the client nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before proceding, you will need to gather the following information;
+Before proceeding, you will need to gather the following information;

 -  hostname for each client node
--  Userid and password or private ssh key filr for the client nodes.
-Note that for running automated installation, the same user id and password must exist on all client nodes and must be configured with sudo access.
+-  Userid and password or private ssh key pair for accessing the client nodes.
+Note that for running an automated installation, the same user id and password must exist on all client nodes and must be configured with sudo access.

 Preparation of the POWER-Up Software Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~